nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **For Mac users,**

 1. Open the terminal and type `java -version`, and press `enter`.
-2. If you get the version information, and have made sure that the java version is `11` and above.
-You have downloaded the correct java version, and can skip the rest of this tutorial.
+2. If you get the version information and have made sure that your java version is `11` and above, you have downloaded the correct java version and can skip this tutorial.
+Otherwise, please continue with step 3.
 3. Otherwise, head to the Oracle website [here](https://www.oracle.com/java/technologies/downloads/#java11-mac) to download the mac version of the java JDK.